Skip to Content

 The Bottom Line

-In conclusion, USDA direct and guaranteed loans offer potential homebuyers in rural areas a unique homebuying opportunity.
+In conclusion, both types of USDA loans offer potential homebuyers in rural areas a unique homebuying opportunity.
 By understanding the differences and similarities between both USDA loan types, you can find one that is right for you!

 Reach out to a Neighbors Bank’s loan specialist today to begin your homebuying journey!